Peugeot 206: 206 SD (T13; Saloon)

-A notchback sedan model was introduced in Iran in 2006.
+A notchback saloon model was introduced in Iran in 2006.
 Developed under the codename T13, it was jointly designed by the Peugeot Design Center for Iran Khodro and is the fifth and last version of Peugeot 206 models.

 Since 2006, Iran Khodro started exporting the 206 SD to other countries, including Russia, Ukraine, Turkey, Romania, Bulgaria, and Algeria, along with Serbia, Montenegro and Macedonia.

 It was also produced in Brazil, starting from October 2008, with the front end of the 206+ and sold as the 207 Passion.
 It was not related, however, to the 207 sold in Europe.
 It was removed from offer in the first quarter of 2015.
 This model was also offered throughout the rest of Latin America, including in Chile, Argentina, Uruguay, Colombia, Ecuador or Mexico.

 In Malaysia and China, it was also locally produced and sold as the 207, solely as a sedan version.